jsraadt/counting_rabbits/README.md

 Presented by the Office of Research Consulting via Zoom on March 25, 2020 www.coe.unt.edu/orc

-This GitHub Repo has four files:
+This GitHub Repo has four files: This README.md file, a .pdf of a report, a .xlsx of data, and a .R of syntax.
-*This README.md file
-*a .pdf of a report
-*a .xlsx of data
-*a .R of syntax

 The syntax file is meant to be a walkthorugh of using R to analyze the data in the data file.